Agnetha - The Facts

 The "silver shoes" session - Stockholm

-Another photo session was taken in Stockholm on the island Södermalm in the winter of 1968.
+Another photo session was taken in Stockholm on the island Södermalm in winter 1968.

 In the spring of 1968 Cupol released her second single "Slutet gott allting gott"/"Utan dig".
 In March 1968 the single entered Svensktoppen reaching #8.
 Agnetha quit her collaboration with Bernt Engharts Orkester in Jönköping and moved to Stockholm.